 Headings and sub-headings usually have to draw the crowd in.
 Use decorative or stylized fonts here.
 This will make the content more distinguishable.
 Adding some form of visual interest here will enhance the overall visual experience for the user.

 Keep the functionality of the application into account when designing for a mobile web page.
-Set a particular text to execute a certain function – This will help the users distinguish the text from the other elements on the page and perform specific actions, like send a message or make a call.
+Set a particular text to execute a certain function – This will help the users distinguish the text from the other elements on the page and perform specific actions, like sending a message or making a call.

 12. Font Weight

 Experiment with font weights to find the perfect font for your screen.
 If the trend is all about using big, multiple font weights– text it across different resolutions to ensure minimum disruption.

 If the background is light, use a darker shade of text color to create the right contrast.
 For video or for a moving image, try experimenting with color and style.
 If your page is text-heavy, try to minimize the use of interactive elements.
 If your page involves more hovering, typing, and editing, try to adjust your text and its placement accordingly.

 Pairing fonts is essentially combining multiple fonts when designing text for headings, sub-headings, and body text.
 By doing this, designers can create contrast and emphasis to the content that is being designed.
 This will not help make it readable but also make the overall reading experience a lot more interesting.